Common Challenges When Working with APIs and How to Overcome Them

 How to Overcome It:

-- Test Endpoints with Tools: Use tools like Postman or cURL to experiment with API endpoints and understand their behavior.
+- Experiment with API Testing Tools: Use tools like Postman or Insomnia to test endpoints and understand how the API behaves.

 3. Rate Limits and Quotas